PelionIoT/mbl-docs/Docs/Reqs_and_env/env_and_software.md

 ### Using virtual machines

 Building open embedded distributions requires the compilation of hundreds of different packages.
-You need a powerful machine to build in under an hour.
+Using virtual machines on a laptop to build Mbed Linux OS will take a very long time - it could be 8 hours or more for the first build; you need a powerful machine to build in under an hour.

 For our own builds, we use: